-We are in an excellent position to start preparations for the Associate of Faculties of Medicine of Canada (AFMC) mandated interim accreditation review that will take place in March 2018!
+We are in an excellent position to start preparations for the Association of Faculties of Medicine of Canada (AFMC) mandated interim accreditation review that will take place in March 2018!

 What is Accreditation?

 Accreditation of every Canadian medical school occurs every eight years according to guidelines by the Committee on Accreditation of Canadian Medical Schools (CACMS).

 Accreditation ensures that the program meets established standards for function, structure and performance.
 The accreditation process also fosters institutional and program improvement.

 "Accreditation ensures that Canadian medical faculties' MD Programs meet the quality expected when producing tomorrow's doctors"